Nationals vs. Cubs Player Props Betting Odds

 |0

-- Jeimer Candelario has collected 27 hits with seven doubles, four home runs and seven walks.
-He has driven in 14 runs.
+- Hoerner has 40 hits with five doubles, a triple, two home runs and eight walks.
+He has driven in 17 runs with 10 stolen bases.

 |Opponent